Buffalo Sabres: New owners and return to the Final

 During the 1997–98 season, the Sabres, which had lost $32 million over the previous three seasons and nearly missed payroll in December 1997, were sold by Northrop Knox to John Rigas, owner of Adelphia Communications.
 Shortly thereafter, Quinn was dismissed and replaced by John's son, Timothy Rigas.
 The Sabres reached the conference finals that season, but lost to the Washington Capitals in six games.

 The Sabres playing a game during the 1998–99 season.
 The Sabres were later crowned the Eastern Conference champions following the 1999 Stanley Cup playoffs.

-In the 1998–99 season, Satan scored 40 goals, doing so during the dead puck era where goal-scoring had dropped to 5.19 goals per game.
+In the 1998–99 season, Šatan scored 40 goals, doing so during the dead puck era where goal-scoring had dropped to 5.19 goals per game.
 The Sabres also added centers Stu Barnes from the Pittsburgh Penguins and Joe Juneau from the Capitals.
 The team returned to the Stanley Cup Final, this time against the Presidents' Trophy-winning Dallas Stars.
 In game six, Brett Hull's triple-overtime goal ended the series, and the Stars were awarded the Cup.
 In 1999, it was illegal to score a goal if an offensive player's skate entered the crease before the puck did.
-However, NHL officials maintained that Hull's two shots in the crease constituted a single possession of the puck since the puck deflected off Hasek.
+However, NHL officials maintained that Hull's two shots in the crease constituted a single possession of the puck since the puck deflected off Hašek.
 The rule was changed for the following season, allowing players to be inside the goaltender's crease as long as they do not interfere with the goaltender.